GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 * `@unfocused_insensitive_color`
 * `@unfocused_borders`

-The `.list-button` style class has been renamed to the more accurate name `.outline`.
+The `.list-button` style class has been removed, buttons have a similar appearance by default.

 The public colors `@theme_selected_bg_color` and `@theme_selected_fg_color` have been renamed to `@accent_bg_color` and `@accent_fg_color`.